-Server configuration for Web architecture is usually a daunting task that requires a wide range of server knowledge.
+Server configuration for n-tier architecture is usually a daunting task that requires a wide range of server knowledge.
 The same rule applies to Appeon architecture.
 Appeon architecture resides in at least three types of servers: Web server, application server, and database server.
-Each server involves a third-party server product: for example, Appeon Server is installed to IIS.
+Each server involves a third-party server product: for example, Appeon Server can be installed to EAServer, WebLogic, WebSphere, JBoss, SAP NetWeaver Application Server, or JEUS.
 A number of configuration tasks must be performed before an Appeon application can work on the Web or Mobile, and still there is more involved in the maintenance and management of the server.